fengyuanchen/cropperjs/docs/api/cropper-element.md

   });
   ```

-Dispatches an event at the current element.

 ## Static methods

 ### $define

+Defines the constructor as a new custom element.
+It is just a shortcut to call [`CustomElementRegistry.define()`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define).

 - **Syntax**:
   - `$define()`